zaiisao/Documentation/en/Video/image_enhancement_android.md

 ## Considerations
 - This API method has return values.
 If the method call fails, the return value is < 0.
 - For low-end phones, enabling image enhancement affects the system performance.
-When the video resolution is set as 360P, 720P or higher, and the frame rate is set as  30 fps or 15fps, do not enable image enhancement.
+When the video resolution is set as 360P, 720P or higher, and the frame rate is set as  30 fps or 15 fps, do not enable image enhancement.